SpektraSystems/Azure-MySQL-DMS-Lab/Module 2: Migrate MySQL to Azure Database for MySQL online using DMS.md

 # Module 2: Migrate MySQL to Azure Database for MySQL online using DMS

 You can use the Azure Database Migration Service to migrate the databases from an on-premises MySQL instance to Azure Database for MySQL with minimal downtime.
 In other words, migration can be achieved with minimum downtime to the application.
-In this tutorial, you migrate the Employees sample database from an on-premises instance of MySQL 5.7 to Azure Database for MySQL by using an online migration activity in the Azure Database Migration Service.
+In this tutorial, you migrate the sakila sample database from an on-premises instance of MySQL 5.7 to Azure Database for MySQL by using an online migration activity in the Azure Database Migration Service.

 Throughout this lab, we will use the **Azure Command Line Interface** or **Azure CLI** using the **Cloud Shell** feature in the **Azure Portal**.